cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 #.
 Log in to the OOTC UI.

 #.
-In the left navigation bar, click on compute icon |compute-icon.png|,
-and select Instances from the menu.
+In the left navigation bar, click Instances in the Compute menu. |compute-icon.png|

 #.
 Select the VM that you want to modify.